 Kosher salt and freshly ground black pepper

 2 tablespoons tamarind paste

 Roughly puree the tomatoes to a medium-coarse consistency in batches in a blender or food processor.

 Heat the oil in a 4- to 6-quart pot over moderately high heat until it shimmers.
 Add the mustard seeds, cumin seeds, and nigella seeds, shaking the skillet, and when they pop and are fragrant, after about 30 seconds, quickly add the garlic, ginger, onion, and chiles.
 Immediately reduce the heat to moderate, and cook, stirring, until the garlic and onion have softened.
 (Don’t let them color.)
 Stir in a pinch of salt and the tomato puree.
 Bring the mixture to a boil, then reduce the heat and simmer for 1 hour.

 Stir in the tamarind paste, sugar, and salt and pepper to taste, then remove the chutney from the heat.
 Serve the chutney warm.

 The chutney keeps in an airtight container in the refrigerator for 2 weeks or in the freezer for 1 month.

-Note: I prefer Muir Glen organic tomatoes, either plain, or for a little more kick, the "Fire Roasted" variety.
+Note: If you can find them, I like the Muir Glen organic tomatoes, either plain, or for a little more kick, the “Fire Roasted” variety.